w3c/wot-scripting-api/README.md

 See the [primer.md](./primer/README.md) for explaining and illustrating the usage of the API.

-See the [TypeScript definitions](./typescript-defs/wot.d.ts) of this API.
+See the [TypeScript definitions](./typescript-defs/wot.d.ts) for this API.

 See the [applications/script-manager](./applications/script-manager/README.md) on the design of a Thing for script management.